 Dominoes are a game most have played as children in its most simple form.
 I’m sure most people have a box of dominoes somewhere in their childhood history.
 Dominoes are a game that anyone can learn to play in a few minutes.
 Easy enough for children and yet has enough strategy that adults enjoy it equally.

 Throughout the Dominican Republic one can hear the familiar sound of dominoes.
 Be it the crisp clicking sound as the pieces are being mixed on the table or the sound of a piece being slammed onto the game board.
 On almost every corner a game can be seen being played passionately and with intent by Dominicans who take pride in playing a good game.
-Many games are played for money and this is VERY serious playing.
+Many games are played for money or drinks and this is VERY serious playing.

 Even though the game is easy to learn, there is much more to it than what one sees at first look.
 The best domino players know what you hold before you play your next move.
 They know what “bones” or “fichas” have been played and what still remains in the hand.
 It is amazing to watch these players sit for hours, most with a plastic glass of either beer or rum sitting at their side or in the small cutout holes on each corner of the domino table.
 There might be a can of Clamato juice to add to the beer.
 They sit for hours and hours, intent, not noticing the hour.
 Not noticing much of anything but the game and the social aspects of playing a good game of Dominoes.

 The way Dominicans play dominoes is not played by the legal rules according to the Domino Pros worldwide.
 Dominos Dominican style is a little more shrewd and requires some skill and fast thinking.
 First, for a good player, they usually have their Frente or their favorite partner.
 They know each others style and moves and even hand and facial signals.
 The language of the body is a big part of their game.
 This, it seems, is the reason Dominican domino players make so much noise.
 So they can cover their signals with distractions, noise and useless banter.